Credit Card Repayment Calculator

 Pauline Hatch

-When you have credit card debt, the best thing to do is face it head on.
-Paying the minimum each month won't make it go away.
-But, you can get rid of debt by making larger repayments, and even doing a balance transfer to a new credit card so you don't pay interest on your debt.
+Paying the minimum each month won't make debt go away.
+But, you can make larger, manageable repayments, or balance transfer to a new credit card so you don't pay interest on your debt.

-Below, we've highlighted the top balance transfer credit cards so you can compare to find the best one for you.
+Below, you'll find top balance transfer credit cards.
 You can also use our credit card repayment calculator to explore various repayment options.
-You'll be able to just how quickly you could pay off your debt by making larger payments each month.
-And, as an added incentive, you can see just how much interest you could save, too.
+You can see how quickly you can pay off your debt and how much interest you could save.

 Jump straight to the calculator